dwayagency/category-auto-remover/README.md

 - Added version display and requirements checking
 - Enhanced logging for debugging
 - Better support for custom post types

+## New Features in 1.2.0

+### Dedicated Admin Menu
+The plugin now has its own menu item in the WordPress admin sidebar, making it easier to access and more prominent.
+No more hunting through the Settings menu!

+### Bulk Processing for Existing Posts
+Apply your global rules to all existing posts with a single click:
+- **Progress Tracking**: Real-time progress bar shows completion status
+- **Batch Processing**: Handles large sites by processing posts in batches of 10
+- **Smart Skipping**: Automatically skips posts with custom rules to preserve individual settings
+- **Detailed Results**: Shows exactly how many posts were processed, updated, or skipped

+### Enhanced User Experience
+- **Statistics Dashboard**: See exactly how many posts will be affected before running
+- **Rule Preview**: Review all rules that will be applied
+- **AJAX Interface**: Smooth, responsive interface without page reloads
+- **Better Styling**: Improved visual design with WordPress admin standards

 ### 1.1.0
 - Initial release with global rules and metabox functionality